-For our customers' convenience, customers can now pay on line, sign-up for paperless billing, or sign up for ACH (automatic deduction for payments).
+For our customers' convenience, customers can now pay on-line, sign-up for paperless billing, or sign up for ACH (automatic deduction for payments).
 If you have any questions, check out our web page or contact our office.
+You can also access your bill and pay on-line.
+Contact our office if you have any questions about on-line bill payment.